danhagg/PersonalBlog_Django/README.md

-This is a step-by-step guide on how to build a blogging app using Django and is on the Udemy tutorial found [here](https://www.udemy.com/try-django/learn/v4/content).
+This is a step-by-step guide on how I built my blogging application found [here](https://porkpy.com/).
+Built with Django and based upon the Udemy tutorial found [here](https://www.udemy.com/try-django/learn/v4/content).

 ### Setup (v0.1)
 We will download all our python packages that are specific to our app into a virtual environment.
 So  we need to install the package that gives us the ability to make a virtual environment, make, and then activate the virtual environment.